MicrosoftDocs/visualstudio-docs/docs/debugger/hot-reload.md

 Or, open **Tools** > **Options** > **Debugging** > **.NET/C++ Hot Reload**.

-The settings for hot reload include:
+The settings for Hot Reload include:

-- **Enable Hot Reload and Edit and Continue when debugging**.
+* **Enable Hot Reload and Edit and Continue when debugging**.
 Enables hot reload when starting with the debugger attached (F5).

-- **Enable Hot Reload when starting without debugging**.
+* **Enable Hot Reload when starting without debugging**.
 Enables hot reload when starting without the debugger attached (Ctrl+F5).

-- **Apply Hot Reload on File Save**.
+* **Apply Hot Reload on File Save**.
 Applies code changes when you save the file.

 ![Screenshot of settings for .NET Hot Reload](../debugger/media/vs-2022/dotnet-hot-reload-settings.png)

 ## Warning message

-If you see the following dialog box, hot reload is unable to apply the current edits without restarting.
+If you see the following dialog box, Hot Reload is unable to apply the current edits without restarting.
 You can choose either to rebuild the app and apply changes (restart) or to continue editing.
 If you rebuild, all application state is lost.
 If you continue editing, it is possible that additional changes or corrections may cause hot reload to work again.

 ![Screenshot of the apply changes dialog box](../debugger/media/vs-2022/dotnet-hot-reload-apply-changes.png)